January 2, 2017 § Leave a comment

 The flight-attendants’ eyes went wide.

-“Why the hell do you fly first-class when you own a private jet?”
+“Why the fuck do you fly first-class when you own a jet?”

-“I don’t like to advertise my wealth…unless it gains me favor with beautiful women, of course,” he said flirtatiously.
-“Besides, it’s fun sometimes flying like commoners.
+“I don’t like to advertise my privilege.
+And, it’s fun sometimes flying like commoners.
 If I hadn’t today, I wouldn’t have met you two.”

 They grinned sillily.